 Why Use Plumber’s Putty

-Any plumber worth his salt will keep some plumbers putty and a sturdy putty knife in his tool bag just in case.
+Any plumber worth his salt will keep some plumber putty and a sturdy putty knife in his tool bag just in case.
 It is an excellent product because it retains its softness for a while and provides a watertight seal.

 The benefit of using it over other kinds of caulk or silicone is that it is not adhesive.
 The good thing about that is that it makes it easier to remove later.